MBSA-INFINITY/MBSA-INFINITY/README.md

 [![Gmail Badge](https://img.shields.io/badge/-mbsaiaditya-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:jessicalim813@gmail.com)](mailto:mbsaiaditya@gmail.com)

 As a backend web developer with three years of experience, I have honed my expertise in server-side programming and database management.
-I am well-versed in languages such as **Python** and J**avascript** and have extensive experience in developing and maintaining complex web applications using `Flask`, `Django` and `FastAPI`.
+I am well-versed in languages such as **Python** and **Javascript** and have extensive experience in developing and maintaining complex web applications using `Flask`, `Django` and `FastAPI`.
 My ability to work efficiently and effectively as part of a team has allowed me to collaborate on numerous successful projects, delivering high-quality software on time and within budget.
 I love developing solutions for real-world problems and want to build a career in development.

 ### Work Experience